brpaz/my-linux-setup/README.md

 * [wmctrl](https://linux.die.net/man/1/wmctrl) - wmctrl is a command that can be used to interact with an X Window manager that is compatible with the EWMH/NetWM specification.
 * [lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for any type of projects.
 * [D2 Lang](https://d2lang.com/tour/intro/) - D2 is a diagram scripting language that turns text to diagrams.
 It stands for Declarative Diagramming.
 Declarative, as in, you describe what you want diagrammed, it generates the image.
-* [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications
+* [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications.
+* [devenv](https://devenv.sh/) - Fast, Declarative, Reproducible, and Composable Developer Environments -

 ## Development Runtimes

 * PHP